elisekain/lyricks/README.md

 - select the card's text color and font
 - make the card public or private
 - add genre tags to a card
-- view other user's public cards (but not edit/delete their cards)
+- view other users' public cards (but not edit/delete their cards)
 - browse cards by genre
-- edit/delete their profile
+- edit/delete user profile
 - upload a profile picture

 Lyricks also includes basic model tests using RSpec.